AdobeDocs/commerce-cloud-tools/src/pages/docker/configure/manage-database.md

 The Cloud Docker development environment provides MySQL services through a MariaDB (default) or MySQL database deployed to the [Docker database container](../containers/service.md#database-container).

-You connect to the database using `docker-compose` commands.
+You connect to the database using `docker compose` commands.
 You can also import data from an existing Adobe Commerce on cloud infrastructure project into the database container using the `magento-cloud db:dump` command.

 ## Connect to the database